JuliaLang/www.julialang.org/blog/_posts/2013-04-05-distributed-numerical-optimization.md

 A more detailed <a
 href="https://github.com/JuliaLang/julia-tutorial/blob/master/NumericalOptimization/tutorial.pdf?raw=true">tutorial</a>
-was prepared for the Julia <a href="https://github.com/JuliaLang/julia-tutorial">IAP session</a> at MIT in January.
+was prepared for the Julia <a href="https://github.com/JuliaLang/julia-tutorial">IAP session</a> at MIT in January 2013.